 were the the most likely ones to reach their synergy and ROI targets.

 In the group of unsuccessful projects, insufficient or wrong qualification of internal resources has been identified as the top PMI issue (75% of the respondents).

 This is yet another indicator that structured PMI expert management will increase the odds for making an acquisition value-added.
 In many cases, deal success will easily compensate the cost of hiring an external PMI manager.

-Problem remains: Many businesses overestimate their capabilities of getting the job done, and the shareholder pays for it.
+There’s one problem remaining: Many businesses overestimate their capabilities of getting the job done.
+Their shareholders pay for it.

 Read the full report here: